 What Are the Specialized High Schools?

-You can apply to one specialized high school, Fiorello H. LaGuardia High School of Music & Art and Performing Arts, by submitting a portfolio and auditioning in a talent area for up to six different studios:
+Fiorello H. LaGuardia High School of Music & Art and Performing Arts is the audition Specialized High School, where students complete two parallel paths of study: conservatory-level pre-professional training in the arts and college-preparatory academics.
+Students can apply to LaGuardia by submitting a portfolio and auditioning in a talent area for up to six different studios:

 - Fine & Visual Art

 LaGuardia High School also considers students' academic records.
 More information can be found on our Audition page.
 Visit the LaGuardia High School's website to learn about the school.

 Eight Testing High Schools—Take the SHSAT to Apply